 In Section 6.3, the formulated control problems are addressed.
-To begin with, decentralized, passivity-based pressure and volume flow rate controllers are developed for the main actuators, i.e., pumps and valves.
-Then, the actuated subsystems containing the controlled pumps and valves are shown to fulfill the requirements formulated in the control problems in Section 6.2.
+Firstly, decentralized, passivity-based pressure and volume flow rate controllers are developed for the main actuators, i.e., pumps and valves.
+Then, the actuated subsystems containing the controlled pumps and valves are shown to fulfill the requirements formulated in Section 6.2.